DucDA177/Udacity-Azure-Cloud-Devops/C1 - Azure Infrastructure Operations/README.md

 - Files in folder terraform:
 + providers.tf : define required providers
 + main.tf: define the resource to be created
 + variables.tf: define varibles to be used in main.tf
+  ==> you can change resoure group name, resoure group location, also the username, password or the number of VMs to be created here
 + outputs.tf: how the output will be shown
 - Run "terraform init" to initialize needed providers
 - Run "terraform plan -out solution.plan" to create the plan